Foundation

-The entry level Foundation licence continues to be the most popular way of getting into amateur radio.
-It is attracting those who have had some previous hobby radio communications interest (CB, 4WD, scanner listener) and others who are attracted to ham radio for the first time.
+Foundation at the entry level continues to be the most popular way of getting into amateur radio.
+It is attracting those who have had some previous hobby radio communications interest (CB, 4WD, scanner listener) and others who are attracted to communication technologies for the first time.

 It is an interesting and stimulating hobby enjoyed by millions worldwide.
-The biggest change with this licence is that it no longer takes about six months of study to get a basic licence.
+The biggest change is that it no longer takes about six months of study.

 Also removed is the requirement to pass Morse code tests.
-The decision to make the move and enter amateur radio is really easy - do something different, became an active radio amateur.
+The decision to make the move and enter amateur radio is really easy - do something different, become an active radio amateur.

 Text references

-The study and operational practice guide book for the Foundation licence is available for $37.60 from our shop
+The study and operational practice guide book Your Entry to Amateur Rdaio is available for $38.80

 By international treaty countries are required to ensure that individuals have the knowledge and skills to operate anamateur radio station.

-The Foundation licence is the entry level for those wishing to engage in amateur radio activities after they gain the Amateur Radio Operators Certificate of Proficiency (Foundation).
+Foundation is the entry level for those wishing to engage in amateur radio activities after they gain their ACMA Recognition Certificate (Foundation).

-Those wanting to gain this qualification will need to study and learn therequired skills and Knowledge as set out in the AOCP(F) syllabus.
+Those wanting to gain this qualification will need to study and learn the required skills and knowledge as set out in the Foundation syllabus.

 This includes a mix of the rules and operating standards, distress or emergency communications, safety, and electronics and radio communications theory.

-At first glance the syllabus may appear daunting, but with a little study and a Foundation licence training session, the average person should not have any real difficulty in getting qualified.
+At first glance the syllabus may appear daunting, but with a little study and a Foundation training session the average person should not have any real difficulty in getting qualified.

-The assessment for the Foundation licence consists of a 25 question multi-choice examination covering both theory and regulations and a practical assessment which includes setting up an amateur radio station.
+The assessment consists of a 25 question multi-choice examination covering both theory and regulations and a practical assessment which includes setting up an amateur radio station.

-There is no doubt at the end of the process the Foundation licence holder will be prepared to venture with confidence on to the amateur airwaves as responsible qualified operators.
+There is no doubt at the end of the process you will be prepared to venture with confidence on to the amateur airwaves as responsible qualified operators.

 Those interested in long distance communications (DX) will find the high frequency bands of interest.
 The distances achieved using them depends on the time of day, season of the year and the 11 year Sunspot Cycle.